 Water boosts your energy levels.
-Tiredness and fatigue is one of the most common symptoms of dehydration.
-Drink more water to keep you alert, awake and ready for the day ahead.
+Tiredness and fatigue are the most common symptoms of dehydration.
+Drink more water to keep you alert, awake, and ready for the day ahead.
 Ensuring that you are hydrated before physical activity helps you to perform at your absolute best.

 - Weight Loss

 Water naturally reduces your appetite.
 Your body can become confused between hunger and thirst and you end up eating more than you need throughout the day.
 Dehydration causes fat cells to become harder to break down so you need to drink more water to lose weight.
-Water also increases your metabolism and has zero calories in the first place!
+Water also increases your metabolism and has zero calories.

 Headaches can be a symptom of dehydration so drink a glass of water to see if it clears.
 Regularly sipping water can reduce the severity of headaches and migraines.

 The brain is made up of about 85% water.
 If you become dehydrated it can affect your concentration and even your short term memory.
 Drinking water helps you think, focus, and be more alert.